hsnlab/escape/pox/ext/doc/source/index.rst

 .. code-block:: bash

     $ ./escape.py -h
-    usage: escape.py [-h] [-v] [-c path] [-d] [-f] [-s file] [-i] [-a] [-r] [-4] [-x]
+      usage: escape.py [-h] [-v] [-a] [-c path] [-d] [-e] [-f] [-i] [-r] [-s file] [-x] [-4]
                        ...

-    ESCAPE: Extensible Service ChAin Prototyping Environment using Mininet, Click, NETCONF and POX
+      ESCAPEv2: Extensible Service ChAin Prototyping Environment using Mininet, Click, NETCONF and POX

       optional arguments:
         -h, --help            show this help message and exit -v, --version         show program's version number and exit

-    ESCAPE arguments:
+      ESCAPEv2 arguments:
+        -a, --agent           run in agent mode: start the ROS REST-API (without the Service sublayer (SAS))
         -c path, --config path
                               override default config filename
-      -d, --debug           run the ESCAPE in debug mode -f, --full            run the infrastructure layer also -s file, --service file
+        -d, --debug           run the ESCAPE in debug mode -e, --environment     run ESCAPEv2 in the pre-defined virtualenv -f, --full            run the infrastructure layer also -i, --interactive     run an interactive shell for observing internal states -r, --rosapi          start the REST-API for the Resource Orchestration sublayer (ROS)
+        -s file, --service file
                               skip the SAS REST-API initiation and read the service request from the given file
-      -i, --interactive     run an interactive shell for observing internal states -a, --agent           run in agent mode: start the ROS REST-API (without the Service sublayer (SAS))
-      -r, --rosapi          start the REST-API for the Resource Orchestration sublayer (ROS)
-      -4, --cfor            start the REST-API for the Cf-Or interface -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files ...                   optional POX modules
+        -x, --clean           run the cleanup task standalone and kill remained programs, interfaces, veth parts and junk files -4, --cfor            start the REST-API for the Cf-Or interface ...                   optional POX modules

-During a test or development the ``-d`` flag is almost necessary.
+During a test or development the ``--debug`` flag is almost necessary.

-If you want to run a test request on a test topology, use the ``-f`` flag.
+If you want to run a test request on a test topology, use the ``--full`` flag.
 ESCAPEv2 will parse the topology description form file (``escape-mn-topo.nffg`` by default) and start the Infrastructure layer with the Mininet-based emulation.

-If the request is in a file it's more convenient to give it as an initial parameter and not bother with the REST-API.
+If the request is in a file it's more convenient to give it with the ``--service`` initial parameter and not bother with the REST-API.

-In an error is occurred or need to observe the internal states you can start ESCAPEv2 with an interactive Python shell.
+If an error is occurred or need to observe the internal states you can start ESCAPEv2 with an interactive Python shell using the ``--interactive`` flag.

 The main layers which grouping the entities are reachable through the main POX object called ``core`` with the names: